When you buy through our links, we may earn an affiliate commission.

 The M-Audio M-Track Solo makes music production affordable for anyone.
 At around $50, this powerful interface offers interesting features such as phantom power, a Crystal preamplifier, and a single XLR/TRS combo input that ensures you can record your instruments easily and professionally.

-The direct Monitor option enables you to listen to your recordings in real time without delay, and the rich software bundle, including the MPC Beats DAW and 20 plugins from Avid, will give you enough tools to get you started and then some more.
+The rich software bundle, including the MPC Beats DAW and 20 plugins from Avid, gave me enough tools to get started testing this audio interface on a budget.

 SPECS